-- Games are played to 60 minutes running time (2 30-minute periods). - The clock will stop during the following: - o Time-outs (clock resumes at first snap after TO) - o Injuries (clock resumes at Official's discretion) - o At the discretion of the Official (clock resumes at Official's discretion) - During the final 2 minutes of the game the clock will also stop for the twominute warning, each incomplete pass, each out of bounds play, and change of possession. - Each time the ball is spotted, a team has 30 seconds to snap the ball.
-Teams will receive one warning before a delay-of-game penalty is enforced. - Each team has 3 30-second time-outs per game.
+- Games are played to 40 minutes running time (2 20-minute periods). - The clock will stop during the following: - o Time-outs (clock resumes at first snap after TO) - o Injuries (clock resumes at Official's discretion) - o At the discretion of the Official (clock resumes at Official's discretion)

+- Each time the ball is spotted, a team has 30 seconds to snap the ball.
+Teams will receive one warning before a delay-of-game penalty is enforced. - Each team has 2 30-second time-outs per game.
 Each team has 1 30-second time-out in OT.
-Time-outs do not carry over. - In the regular season, if the score is tied at the end of regulation, the final result of the game is a tie.
-IN THE PLAYOFFS, if the score is tied at the end of regulation, teams move into overtime.
+Time-outs do not carry over. - If the score is tied at the end of 40 minutes, teams move into overtime.
 The first OT possession is decided by a coin toss.
 The team winning the coin toss will have the same choice as the pregame coin toss winner.
-Both teams will be given at least one chance to score starting at mid-field.
+Both teams will be given at least four downs to score starting at midfield.
 If the score is still tied after this, then the first team to score wins.
 Both teams must play at least one offensive possession, unless a defensive touchdown is scored.